 Nicole awoke to something poking her in the back.
 She groaned in disgust and moved away, only to find the nuisance following her.
 It was joined by a questing hand, roughly rubbing against her abdomen.
 She attempted to escape both, but they pursued her until she fell out of bed.

-"Dammit," she muttered, stroking the top of her head, putting her hand through her wild, long, dark auburn hair.
+"Dammit," she muttered, stroking the top of her head, putting her hand through her wild, long hair, pushing the dark auburn locks out of her eyes.

 "Nikki, what are you doing?"
 Tyler asked, peeking over the side of the bed.

-"No, please, don't try to help me up," she commented as she climbed to her feet, straightening her clothes along the way.
+"No, please, don't try to help me up," she said as she climbed to her feet, straightening her clothes along the way.

 "I've got work to do.
 I told you that."